 Carol Jones saw a neat opportunity to utilize “bob” and give something back to the Wagoner community.
 The Saturday Wagoner Farmers Market was born.

-“Bob” is the acronym frequently used by Wagoner’s Economic Development team, which stands for burned out buildings.
+“Bob” is the acronym frequently used by Wagoner’s Economic Development Department, which stands for burned out buildings.
 It’s the stretch of now empty space where Wagoner’s historic buildings burned to the ground on South Main Street, Sunday, June 30, 2017.

 Jones is the director and manager of the Wagoner Farmers Market.
 Coming from a beekeeping and farming background, her curiosity spiked when she heard there was interest forming at an economic development meeting to start a Saturday farmers market.